Twin Elm Rugby Park

 Twin Elm Rugby Park is a sports venue in South Nepean, Ottawa, Ontario, Canada.
 With five rugby fields and 12 changing rooms, two lounges, a bar and spectator seating for hundreds of people it can accommodate several concurrent matches and serves as the home of several local clubs.
-The facility is fully air conditioned with kitchen facilities.
 The Eastern Ontario Selects play their home games at the venue, and also hosts a number of national and international games.

 In addition to rugby, the park is also home to other sports such as soccer, lacrosse, ultimate Frisbee and volleyball.